feetbots/ezmusic/README.md

 # ezmusic
-A free Mac spotify clone for youtube.
+A MacOS spotify clone for youtube videos.